RagnarB83/ash-documentation/docs/molcrys.rst

 We point to the CIF file that should be read and define a sphereradius.
-We also define the number of cores available (should later match that defined in the jobscript), that both ORCA and Yggdrasill may use in their parallelization.
+We also define the number of cores available (should later match that defined in the jobscript), that both ORCA and Ash may use in their parallelization.
 Next, an ORCA theory object is defined where we set the path to ORCA and define the structure of the inputfile used when running ORCA calculations.